• Skip to primary navigation

 Slow cooker gammon with a text title overlay.

 This Slow Cooker Gammon recipe is the easiest was to cook a gammon joint and it gives you the most deliciously tender, fall apart ham, that is perfect for a roast dinner.
-Minimal prep time and just a few ingredients, this gammon joint is cooked in cider and apple juice with some spices and then glazed with honey and mustard and baked to perfection to finish it off.
+Minimal prep time and just a few ingredient - this gammon joint is cooked in cider and apple juice with some spices and then glazed with honey and mustard and baked to perfection to finish it off.

 A plate of sliced ham next to bowls of roast potatoes and slaw.

 This slow cooker ham recipe is so simple, but results in the best ham.
 It has a slightly sweet taste from being cooked in the apple juice and cider, and then being glazed with honey and it just falls apart when carving.
-Let the slow cooker do all the work and then finish it off in the oven for a crispy skin.
+Gammon in the slow cooker is the only way we will cook it now.

 If you are looking for some other meat recipes to go on a roast dinner, then why not try our Slow Cooker Roast Beef, Honey Roast Duck, Roasted Turkey Breast or The BEST Roast Chicken?